amazon-archives/serverless-retail-workshop/docs/exercise_5.rst

                 .withStatusCode(200)
                 .withBody("PONG");

-Here we just return a 'PONG' which emulates the existing service.
+Above, we just return a 'PONG' which emulates the existing service.

 .. code-block:: java
     :emphasize-lines: 3